hashicorp/http-echo/README.md

 ## 5. Step

-Now it is time to automate our CI/CD Pipeline with Jenkins  few plugins are required to build our jenkins job just to name few.
+Now it is time to automate our CI/CD Pipeline with Jenkins, few plugins are required to build our jenkins job just to name a few.

 - Docker Pipeline
 - Docker plugin